sezsucu/environment/README.md

 ### Local time zone
 By default, `settings.sh` will attempt to figure out the local time zone, but if it fails it will use the default value of `LOCAL_TIME_ZONE` which is `Etc/UTC`.
-This value is being used in various locations for display purposes.
-By default, we set `TZ` to `Etc/UTC` and prefer to work with UTC mostly.
+This value is being used in various locations for display purposes. **By default, we set `TZ` to `Etc/UTC` and prefer to work with UTC mostly**.
 We use the local time zone in certain locations, such as the bash prompt. `LOCAL_TIME_ZONE` is also used in certain functions due to limitations of platforms.